By Dr. Moira Gilchrist, VP Strategic & Scientific Communications

-Dr. Callahan-Lyon clearly outlined the framework of the FDA’s review process and emphasized the thoroughness of the assessment, including not only the review of our scientific studies, but performing independent testing on Platform 1 as well.
-One thing that came out loud and clear from the webcast was the degree of oversight that FDA has had—on the product, its ingredients, manufacturing and science—and will continue to have as Platform 1 (marketed as IQOS, and referred to in scientific literature as the Tobacco Heating System or THS) is sold in the United States.
-The FDA have reviewed our science, inspected our facilities, and essentially evaluated the whole value chain associated with Platform 1.
+Dr. Callahan-Lyon clearly outlined the framework of the FDA’s review process and emphasized the thoroughness of the assessment, including not only the review of our scientific studies, but performing independent testing on THS as well.
+One thing that came out loud and clear from the webcast was the degree of oversight that FDA has had—on the product, its ingredients, manufacturing and science—and will continue to have as THS (marketed as IQOS) is sold in the United States.
+The FDA have reviewed our science, inspected our facilities, and essentially evaluated the whole value chain associated with THS.
 They will be receiving marketing plans for review before they’re implemented — “If there’s a problem, we’ll see it,” said Dr. Callahan-Lyon.

-Dr. Callahan-Lyon explained how the Platform 1 system works, highlighting that the device heats specially-designed tobacco plugs at a specific temperature range to allow for generation of aerosol, without burning the tobacco.
+Dr. Callahan-Lyon explained how the THS works, highlighting that the device heats specially-designed tobacco plugs at a specific temperature range to allow for generation of aerosol, without burning the tobacco.
 She highlighted that the device energy supply will actually cut off if it gets above a certain temperature where combustion may start.

-It struck me that not everyone in the scientific and public health communities may know how Platform 1 works, or how the technology differs from e-cigarettes.
+It struck me that not everyone in the scientific and public health communities may know how THS works, or how the technology differs from e-cigarettes.
 Dr. Callahan-Lyon's explanation was useful in this regard, as is the diagram below.

-Dr. Callahan-Lyon mentioned that the toxicological data we provided indicated the potential for relative benefit compared to combustible cigarettes for adult smokers who switch completely to Platform 1.
+Dr. Callahan-Lyon mentioned that the toxicological data we provided indicated the potential for relative benefit compared to combustible cigarettes for adult smokers who switch completely to THS.
 Specifically, she mentioned reductions in exposure to carbon monoxide as well as acrolein and formadehyde.

 She also added that our data did indicate that the product's aerosols contained some possible carcinogens, and other chemicals that might be genotoxic, but that the levels were quite low.
 "And overall our toxicologist thought that although some of those chemicals maybe have toxic effects, they're present at very low levels and that the potential effects were outweighed by the substantial decrease in the number and levels of the HPHCs that are found in combusted cigarettes."